mbzuai-oryx/Agent-X/README.md

 ## 📝 Citation
-If you use Agent-Xin your research, please cite the following paper:
+If you use Agent-X in your research, please cite the following paper:
 ```
 @misc{ashraf2025agentxevaluatingdeepmultimodal,
       title={Agent-X: Evaluating Deep Multimodal Reasoning in Vision-Centric Agentic Tasks},